TendyTree/Capstone/README.md

 2:Python Server to server data to an application, so no testing need to be done in the car

-TODO:

-1:QT testing with Sockets:
+3:Qt testing with Sockets:

-2:Design class to parse information sent to it and return usefule values
+4:Design class to parse information sent to it and return usefule values

-3:QT testing between sockets and QML classes
+5:QT testing between sockets and QML classes

-4:QT design and implentation of all feature
+6:QT design and implentation of all feature

-5:Porting to raspberry pi
+7:Porting to raspberry pi